How to cut the cable cord and save money in 2018

 Budgeting a month’s worth of your old cable bill for a new router that will last years is a good call.

 If you need a new router, Netgear R6400 (AC1750) has a nice range for a big household.
 It’s what I use at home.
-I have even written a review on the best WiFi routers for cord cutters.
+I also have some updated picks for 2018 in my review on the best WiFi routers for cord cutters.
 If you get to a point where you’re considering sharing an Internet connection to save on your monthly bills, this is a decent router as well.

 Need something more powerful?
 Then consider a Google Wifi mesh network or the Orbi Home WiFi System by Netgear.
 I have written about both in my review of the best mesh networks.
 If you want a lower priced option for a mesh network, I was impressed when I reviewed the Nova Whole Home Mesh WiFi system.